xeolabs/xeometry/README.md

  * model and object transforms
  * camera position

-Save model state to JSON bookmark, clear model the restore it again from the bookmark:
+Save model state to JSON bookmark, clear model then restore it again from the bookmark:
 ````javascript
 var json = viewer.bookmark();
 viewer.reset();